FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 * MCUXpresso IDE version 11.4.x or later to build and debug demo projects.
 To download, visit the [MCUXpresso IDE page](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).
      (A user account is required to download.)
 * SDK version 2.10 for MIMXRT1060-EVKB to get the board configuration for the MCU i.MX RT1060.
+This project and the GSG were tested using SDK v2.10.
+You can use later version.
     To download, visit the
     [MCUXpresso Software Development Kit (SDK) page](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-software-development-kit-sdk:MCUXpresso-SDK).
     (A user account is required to download and download with the default option selected.)